OPT Litigation Attorney Jobs

 Get Access To All Jobs

-How to Get Visa Sponsorship as a Litigation Attorney
+Tips for Finding OPT Sponsorship as a Litigation Attorney

 Target firms with established OPT hiring pipelines

 Large law firms and corporate legal departments hire OPT attorneys more consistently than small practices.
-Look for employers who have sponsored attorneys before, as they understand the H-1B process and are less likely to withdraw offers over authorization concerns.
+Look for employers who have sponsored attorneys before, as they understand the H-1B visa process and are less likely to withdraw offers over authorization concerns.

 Clarify your bar admission status upfront